 Setting up your goals using an automated platform like ONTRAPORT has the added benefit of showing you their performance in real-time.
 At any point, you can visit an established campaign goal to see how many people achieved it, the percentage of the audience who achieved it, how long it took for them to achieve it, and more.

 There are three types of performance reports that are centered around the goals in your campaign.
 When you select one of these reports, you’ll need to choose a goal to get started.
 These reports are designed to help you understand stats related to the achievement of that goal.

 The Goal Conversion Rate report gives you insight on how well the elements of your campaign are performing and which ones are the most effective.
 Once you select a goal, you’ll be able to view the total number of contacts who have achieved that goal and the conversion rate for that goal achievement.
 You can do this for each element on your map.
 That means that you’ll be able to understand what impact each individual email message, task, goal or condition had upon the campaign’s overall conversion.
 For example, you may want to know what percentage of contacts who opened an email ended up purchasing a product.
 This report would reveal that information.

-This is the report you would use to determine if the target conversion goal was reached in the first example goal from earlier in this article.
-That goal specified: Increase the conversion rate for sales of online course Personal Organization for the Disorganized to 20% within the first quarter of 2017.
+In the first example goal in this article, the goal specified was: Increase the conversion rate for sales of online course Personal Organization for the Disorganized to 20% within the first quarter of the year.
 You could use this report to quickly check the overall goal conversion for sales of that online course.